ryanlow64/tp/docs/UserGuide.md

 ### Listing all clients : `list_client`

-Shows a list of all clients in REconnect.
+Displays all clients in REconnect.

-format: `list_client`
+Format: `list_client`

 ### Locating clients by name: `find_client`